ivmai/libatomic_ops/doc/README.txt

 _write: Earlier writes become visible before writes during or after
         the atomic operation.
 Rarely useful for clients?
 _full: Ordered with respect to both earlier and later memops.
+       AO_store_full or AO_nop_full are the normal ways to force a store to be ordered with respect to a later load.
 _release_write: Ordered with respect to earlier writes.
 This is
 	        normally implemented as either a _write or _release barrier.